 Scroll down to see the answer to the “voice” part of this question.
 Today, I tackle the grammar v. “write it like you’d say it” for business blog posting.

 For example, you’re my audience.
-And I know that I can write “barfy” and you’ll be okay.
-If I were writing for a client, I wouldn’t likely use the term “barfy,” but I might use lots of words and turns of phrase that I, personally, would never say.
-Because my personality isn’t what’s important in these writing cases.
+And I know that I can write about “dehumanization” and you’ll be okay.
+If I were writing for a client, I wouldn’t likely use the term “dehumanizing,” but I might use lots of words and turns of phrase that I, personally, would never say.
+That’s because my personality isn’t what’s important in these writing cases.
 (Except for that essential bit of it that allows me to view a situation or product from a variety of lenses.)

 For many-to-most entrepreneurs – Christi included – their personalities are a key component of brand communication.
 They are, in essence, their brand.
 They’re their brand… which brings us to grammar’s role.